fggo/javascript_wiley/README.md

 ```

 ## Example
 If you have not used HTML5's data- attributes, they allow you to store custom data on any HTML element.
-(The name of the attribute can be anything starting with data- as long as the name is lowercase.)
 This demonstrates a new technique based upon event delegation.
 The event listener is placed upon the containing element whose id is buttons.
 The event object is used to determine the value of the id attribute on the element that was used.
-The value from that id attribute is t hen used in a switch statement to decide w hich function to call (depending on whether the button is in record state or pause state).
+The value from that id attribute is then used in a switch statement to decide which function to call (depending on whether the button is in record state or pause state).
 This is a good way to handle many buttons because it reduces the number of event listeners in your code.
 ```html
 <!DOCTYPE html>
 <html>